Alstead

 As time allows, and upon request, the grants manager assists municipalities and nonprofits who serve Cheshire County residents with technical assistance and grant writing instruction.
 Please send an email to the grants manager should you like to be notified when the next grant writing class registration opens and/or if you would like the grants manager to forward grant opportunities relevant to your organization.

-REGISTRATION OPENS IN AUGUST 2025 for the next Straight-Forward Grant Writing Class, which will be on Thursdays October 16th to November 20th, 2025; from 9:00am to 1:00pm, in-person at Cheshire County Hall.
+REGISTRATION IS REQUIRED and open July 8, 2025 for the next Straight-Forward Grant Writing Course to be presented on six Thursdays, August 28th to October 2nd, 2025; from 9:00am to 1:00pm, in-person at Cheshire County Hall.
+Applications are due AUGUST 1, 2025 at 5p.
+Please complete the online form here: https://co.cheshire.nh.us/grant-writing-course-registration-application/

-In order to help increase the number of grants written and awarded to agencies that serve Cheshire County residents, the Cheshire County Grants Department presents this free course.
+In order to help increase the number of grants written and awarded to agencies that serve Cheshire County residents, the Cheshire County Grants Department presents a Grant Writing Course that is its own grant.
+In other words, it is not “free” and instead is “grant funded” and attendees must apply for a grant for in-kind tuition to this course.

-Each topic includes a warmup interactive group activity, then a lecture with a physical respite in the middle, and suggested optional homework/activities to practice grant writing.
+Each topic includes a warmup interactive group activity, then a lecture with a physical respite in the middle, and suggested homework/activities to practice grant writing.
 There will be a 30-minute refreshment and networking break between topics.
-The room will remain open and available for up to 1.5 hours after the second topic for networking and to complete homework with coaching from the instructor.

-Presenter: Cheshire County Grants Manager Suzanne Bansley will present this course on behalf of the County of Cheshire.
-She has been working in the grants field for 12 years and is a certified grant professional with an MBA in Managing for Sustainability and a bachelor’s degree specializing in finance.
+Cheshire County Grants Manager Suzanne Bansley will present this course.
+She has been working in the grants field for 13 years and is a certified grant professional with an MBA in Managing for Sustainability and a bachelor’s degree specializing in finance.
 Suzanne has a flare for government grants and quirky enjoyment of budgets.
-She has written over 115 awarded grants to date totaling more than $30 million dollars.
+She has written 119 awarded grants to date totaling more than $32 million dollars.

 Eligibility: